vitor251093/resurrection-capsule/README.md

 The negative one is that, at this moment, there is no sign of packet logs from the original server.
 That means that, most likely, the game procedures won't be exactly like the original Darkspore ones.
 That includes damage calculation, drop chance, spawn frequency, experience calculation, among other things.

 ### How long it will take to be finished?
 I have no idea.
-The biggest issue at this moment is tbe getConfigs request, so any help is welcome.
+The biggest issue at this moment is the getConfigs request, so any help is welcome.

 ## Actual state
 This is the progress so far with each version of the game.